Benin national badminton team

 The Benin national badminton team (Équipe nationale Béninoise de badminton) represents Benin in international team competitions.
 The team is controlled by the Badminton Federation of Benin (French: Federation Beninoise de Badminton; FBB).
 The Beninese mixed team competed in the 2019 African Badminton Championships.

 The men's team debuted in the All Africa Men's and Women's Team Badminton Championships in 2022.
-Benin has yet to compete in a women's team tournament.